Art in Motion: Call to Artists

 Enhancement to the Community

 Selected participants/groups will produce or submit work that expresses their interpretation of the theme.
-This provides applicants the ability to create a new piece and apply at any time for their chosen theme.

 Criteria to Submit